 - Ayakashi Triangle:

-- In an unusual variant, Matsuri's pinwheel can suck out evil spirits possessing a human body into itself through the base, then expel them out through its blades as a gust of wind.
-If he uses the technique on a (solid) ayakashi, it will suck away their power, weakening them.
+- In an unusual variant, Matsuri's pinwheel can suck evil spirits possessing humans out of their mouth through its base, and then expel them from its blades as a gust of wind.
+Even more bizarrely, without the pinwheel, Matsuri can suck out the spirits using his own mouth.
+If he uses the technique on a (solid) ayakashi, which needn't be through their mouth, it will suck away their power, weakening them.

 - Reo is introduced sucking up an ikon into a tube, not with a vacuum cleaner, but a hand-pumped air cylinder.
 This only works on amorphous ayakashi, whereas Shirogane simply got his tail caught in the nozzle.
 Paper talismans wrapped around the tube keep the ayakashi inside—until it breaks out because it's more powerful than Reo expected.